tasogarenaki/tasogarenaki.github.io/_posts/2022-06-01-Python-Note.md

     "*** YOUR CODE HERE ***"
     if label(t) == 'berry':
         return True
-    # if branches is empty, return False directly, cause the label already checked
+    # if branch is empty, return False, cause the label already checked
     if is_leaf(t):
         return False
     # get into every branches